TakisAngelides/Variational-MPS-with-Julia/README.md

 Under construction!

+Read first:

+functions_graph_variational_ground_state_MPS.pdf

+and

+Description of functions in variational_ground_state_MPS.pdf

+to understand which function calls which and how the variables created are passed around the program.

 Current vesion can: perform the variational ground state MPS algorithm and get the ground state energy and ground state MPS for a given input Hamiltonian.
 It can also measure the total spin along a given x,y or z axis.

 This repository is for my project at the Cyprus Institute with Dr Stefan Kuhn.
 The aim is to build MPS Julia code for the variational MPS algorithm that usually